 Unlike their next door neighbors Australia, New Zealand bands never made a big impact beyond the island in the 1960s.
 However, it makes sense that New Zealand, an English-speaking country with a large UK immigrant population, would have a thriving rock scene in the wake of Beatlemania.
 That scene is celebrated on this three-disc set named after the killer garage-rock song by The La De Da’s that opens disc one.
 While there’s no sonic indicators of a New Zealand-specific take on mid-’60s music – these songs could all easily pass as the work of British groups – the unifying factor here is how hard these bands play it.
 Their guitar fuzz stings a little harder, the rave-ups get a little louder and the vocals screams are a bit more unhinged than the kind you’ll find on the average comp of mid-’60s British unknowns.
 To get an understanding of the kind of raw no-frill rock these guys and girls were laying down, you only need to look as far as the bands they covered – The Pretty Things, The Kinks, The Creation, The Yardbirds, Small Faces, Them and The Who.
 Five of these songs already appeared on the second Nuggets boxset (and they’re all front-loaded early on disc one here), but a ton of impressive lesser-known material gets aired out too.
-The first two discs are great from start to finish, but I find myself coming back to the thumping beat of Tom Thumb’s “I Need You”, the lethal fuzz overdose on “Hurtin’ All Over” by The Pleazers, and the Pretty Things-esque savagery of the previously unreleased 1966 song, “Ugly Thing”, by the Coassacks.
+The first two discs are great from start to finish, but I find myself coming back to the thumping beat of Tom Thumb’s “I Need You,” the lethal fuzz overdose on “Hurtin’ All Over” by The Pleazers, and the Pretty Things-esque savagery of the previously unreleased 1966 song, “Ugly Thing,” by the Coassacks.
 If you love the harder end of mid-’60s rock, then there’s plenty of it to be had here, with detailed liner notes bringing you the stories behind each of these bands.
-My only beef is with the third disc which features a lot of the same bands as the first two discs, but covers their forays into blue-eyed soul, a genre I never cared for.
+My only beef is with the third disc which features a lot of the same bands as the first two discs, but covers their forays into weaker blue-eyed soul.
 All the cheesy horns and Motown-lite affectations sound real toothless following the high energy attack of the first two discs.